What were the major prophets trying to accomplish?

 God, after He spoke long ago to the fathers in the prophets in many portions and in many ways, in these last days has spoken to us in His Son . . .
 (NASB) Hebrews 1:1-2

 Paul, a bond-servant of Christ Jesus, called as an apostle, set apart for the gospel of God, which He promised beforehand through His prophets in the holy Scriptures . . .
-(NASB) Rom.
-1:1-2
+(NASB) Romans 1:1-2

 The prophets did many things for God.
 God called them to obey Him and to be faithful.
 The prophet Jonah learned that lesson the hard way.
 He did not want to obey God on one occasion and attempted to flee from God (Jonah 1:1-3).
 In response, God motivated a crew of seamen to throw Jonah out of a boat (Jonah 1:4-17).
 When that occurred, Jonah was swallowed by a great fish.
 Jonah repented and did as God had asked (Jonah 2-3).
 He went and warned those living in the city of Nineveh to repent and they did.
 God had called him to preach a message of warning.
+God also used His prophets to warn the ancient Jews in the northern kingdom of Israel and the southern kingdom of Judah to turn from their sin and live in obedience to God’s law from the heart.

 And what more shall I say?
 For time will fail me if I tell of Gideon, Barak, Samson, Jephthah, of David and Samuel and the prophets, who by faith conquered kingdoms, performed acts of righteousness, obtained promises, shut the mouths of lions, quenched the power of fire, escaped the edge of the sword, from weakness were made strong, became mighty in war, put foreign armies to flight.
 (NASB) Heb.
 11:32-34